+COMPUTER SCIENCE

+6th-8th Grades Semester Course

 This course offers an introduction to the basics of computing, computer science, and web development.
-The course uses interactive project-based lessons both on and off the computers to demonstrate how computers and computer communication functions, and to teach the problem-solving process.
-Students will then continue to use the problem-solving process to create and modify basic webpages.
+The course uses interactive project-based lessons both on and off the computers to demonstrate how computers and computer communication function and to teach the problem-solving process.
+Students will then continue to use the problem-solving process to create and modify basic web pages.
+In the spring, This course offers an introduction to the basics of animations and gaming.
+The course uses interactive project-based lessons and the problem-solving process to show students how to create interactive art, animations, and basic games.